 The overall ability to customize dimensions to fit each space uniquely eliminates fillers provided by box cabinetry which limits storage and design.
 There is also the craftsmanship and quality in custom cabinetry you cannot find elsewhere which lends itself to longevity for years to come.
 The cabinets will outlive the space in most cases.
 Additionally, the ability to customize wood species, finish, paint grade, and so much more.

 Do you install custom cabinetry in every project?

-Yes and the top reason being, we are creating a custom space just for you.
+Yes and the top reason is, we are creating a custom space just for you.
 It’s all about functionality and craftsmanship.
-With this be in house component, there are efficiencies along the way for installing our own cabinetry.
+With this being an in-house component, there are efficiencies along the way for installing our own cabinetry.
 We also believe in the value of quality materials, an investment worth making in any renovation or new build.
-Majority of our custom cabinetry is seen in the kitchen, however we do always create custom bathroom vanities, mudrooms, built-ins and any other special place in your home.
+The majority of our custom cabinetry is seen in the kitchen, however, we do always create custom bathroom vanities, mudrooms, built-ins, and any other special moments in your home.

-Are the some cases when it doesn’t make sense to do custom cabinetry?
+Are there some cases when it doesn’t make sense to do custom cabinetry?

 Not exactly, even if it’s a budget renovation, you want your cabinets to perform for you.
 It’s the most used item in most kitchens, and you never want to replace your cabinets.
-The ability to have soft close, and the storage needs that fit your space to an 1/8 of an inch are irreplaceable in our opinion.
+The ability to have soft-close doors and drawers and the storage needs that fit your space to a 1/8 of an inch are irreplaceable in our opinion.
 There may be a few smaller pieces in bathrooms or small storage areas (with less use) that make sense to purchase a piece of furniture.
 We will explore this in a later blog post.